 a couple (more) things to know about backroad packers

 \\ We chase the sun.
-For us, more daylight means more adventures, and more adventures means more happiness.
+For us, more daylight means more adventures, and more adventures mean more happiness.

 \\ We spend months in a place instead of weeks.
 Why?
 Because we want to feel it, breathe it, live it.
 We want to personally get to know a place.
 And while we will never likely become "locals" of a country, we definitely want to become more than just "tourists."
-This is what we like to call "slow travel" and it all started when we studied abroad in Chiang Mai for six months.
+This is what we like to call "slow travel".

 - Dan Richards, "The Outpost"

 We are passionate about exploring and adventuring in off-the-beaten-path places and having authentic, sustainable experiences.
-This means we focus on being as environmentally friendly as possible (i.e. staying in a place longer, eating locally, reducing our plastic and carbon usage), diving deep into a culture and not just staying surface level, getting off the tourist "trail" and instead seek out places that aren't found on popular travel itineraries, and focusing on natural outdoor adventures while still making sure we follow all "Leave No Trace" Principles.
+This means we focus on being as environmentally friendly as possible (i.e. staying in a place longer, eating locally, reducing our plastic and carbon usage), diving deep into a culture and not just staying surface level, getting off the tourist "trail" and instead seek out places that aren't found on popular travel itineraries, and focusing on natural outdoor adventures.
 Similarly, we want to help inspire and educate our fellow explorers to become more sustainable travelers for in the end, if we want to keep adventuring on this wonderful planet we need to take better care of it.

-Our mission is to create a community of travelers that focus on being good stewards of the planet, who want to have amazing adventures and who want to see the beauty on this wonderful planet.
+Our mission is to create a community of travelers that are focused on being good stewards of the planet, who want to have amazing adventures and who want to see the beauty of this wonderful planet.
 Because travel has become easier, it is now up to us to decide how we want to travel, not if we are going to travel.